6576. Road

 }

-The function lt is
+The function lt serves as a comparator

-a comparator for sorting edges.
+for sorting the edges.

 int lt(Edge a, Edge b)